10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 This can lead to burnout and stagnation.

-2.Over-delegating: On the other end of the spectrum, over-delegating can occur if managers pass on too many tasks, leading to scattered focus and poor prioritisation.
+2.Over-delegating: On the other end of the spectrum, over-delegating can occur if managers pass on too many tasks, leading to scattered focus and poor prioritization.

 3.Not clear on expectations: When delegating tasks, it’s important to clarify expectations and objectives for each team member so they know exactly what’s required of them.